f1rstl0gin/panther_hotel/README.md

 ## Description

-This project uses Python (Flask) for the backend templating and HTML/CSS (with Bootstrap) for the frontend.
+This project uses Python (Flask) for the back end templating and HTML/CSS (with Bootstrap) for the front end.
 The project allows user to navigate from home page to a rservation booking page where they can submit a reservation.
 All reservations are kept in a database and are accessible through a manage button on the home page in table format.

 ## Features